Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 OSHA 1910.1025 Is Heavily Enforced

 Lead is consistently one of OSHA's top-cited standards in general industry.
-1910.1025 imposes documented monitoring requirements, medical surveillance (blood lead testing), biological exposure indices, written compliance programs, and personal protective equipment — all triggered when air monitoring from an industrial lead testing lab shows exposures at or above the 30 µg/m³ action level.
+1910.1025 imposes documented monitoring requirements, medical surveillance, biological exposure indices, written compliance programs, and PPE — all triggered when air monitoring shows exposures at or above the 30 µg/m³ action level.

 Trigger Tasks Require Monitoring — No Exemptions

-OSHA 1910.1025 Appendix B identifies eight "trigger tasks" that require initial air monitoring — abrasive blasting, manual scraping, welding on painted substrates, and others.
+OSHA 1910.1025 Appendix B identifies eight trigger tasks requiring initial air monitoring — abrasive blasting, manual scraping, welding on painted substrates, and others.
 Employers cannot assume exposures are below the action level for trigger tasks without documented industrial lead testing data.

 Three Exposure Pathways Require Three Test Types

-Lead exposure occurs via inhalation (airborne lead), ingestion (lead dust on surfaces, hand-to-mouth contact), and incidental ingestion of paint chips.
-A complete industrial lead testing assessment requires all three sample types: air monitoring (µg/m³), surface wipe sampling (µg/ft²), and bulk paint chip analysis (% by weight).
+Lead exposure occurs via inhalation (airborne lead), ingestion (lead dust on surfaces), and ingestion of paint chips.
+A complete industrial lead testing assessment requires all three sample types: air monitoring (µg/m³), surface wipe sampling (µg/ft²), and bulk paint chip analysis (percent by weight).

 OSHA 1910.1025 (General Industry) & 1926.62 (Construction) — Lead Standard Framework